-Once head count is completed, please remain in the area until told otherwise by Floor Marshals Re-enter building only when told to do so by Floor Marshal, Police, or Fire Department Ш Re-enter building only when told to do so by Floor Marshai, Folice, or Fire Department PERSOI Individuals not able to descend the stairs shall seek refuge in the west or the nearest exit stairwell if the path to the west stairwell is compromised.
+Once head count is completed, please remain in the area until told otherwise by Floor Marshals Re-enter building only when told to do so by Floor Marshal, Police, or Fire Department PERSO Individuals not able to descend the stairs shall seek refuge in the west or the nearest exit stairwell if the path to the west stairwell is compromised.
 Floor Marshals will report the location of individuals in stairwells to the Building Marshal.
 Able-bodied persons should assist in the evacuation of the disabled.
 That assistance may consist of: Informing hearing impaired/deaf persons that they should evacuate.
 Assisting visually impaired/blind persons to an exit stairwell.
-Assisting visually impaired/blind persons to an exit stairwell.
 Assisting persons in wheelchairs to the stairwell and ensure they are not obstructing evacuation traffic If you must physically evacuate a disabled person, ask them how to safely carry/assist them.
 Stryker chairs are located in the west stairwell by the main elevators (Elevators #1 and #2) for floors 3 - 10.
 They may be used by trained faculty and staff to assist a disabled person in an emergency.
-Eartl nquake Procedures During an earthquake: DUCK: Immediately duck down close to the floor and seek cover COVER: Take cover under a table, desk, other sturdy furniture, or stay close to an interior wall and cover your head and neck with your arms HOLD ON: If you are under something, hold onto it and be prepared to move with it.
+Eart hquake Procedures During an earthquake: After t DUCK: Immediately duck down close to the floor and seek cover COVER: Take cover under a table, desk, other sturdy furniture, or stay close to an interior wall and cover your head and neck with your arms HOLD ON: If you are under something, hold onto it and be prepared to move with it.
 Hang up any telephone receivers that were knocked off during the earthquake.
 Remain in HOLD position until the shaking has stopped!
 Windows/Glass - Stay clear of windows and glass to reduce the risk of being injured by flying, broken glass DO NOT run for a doorway for protective cover.
 If the doorway is your only option, drop to the floor and brace yourself so your back is to the door jam, where the door is hinged to the frame.
 The shaking stops: Do not go outdoors, unless there's immediate danger from fire or signs of severe structural damage.
 You are in greater danger outside from falling glass and debris.
 Shelter in place unless instructed otherwise by emergency personnel or your Floor Marshal.
 Check area for hazards, injuries, missing or trapped people and report your findings to your floor Marshal.
 Cooperate with your floor marshal by assisting in making the area safe for aftershocks by moving items that did not fall in the initial earthquake, but may fall in an aftershock.
 Clear emergency exits, if safe to do so.
-Do not use the phone, except to report life-threatening emergencies.
-Fire Procedures Procedures of fire, call 911 and Campus Safety at 714.808.4911 Give your building, floor, room number and describe the situation Alert others in your area; activate pull station if one is available Stay calm Attempt to extinguish a small fire if you have been trained and safe to do so a fire cannot be extinguished Alert others in your area to evacuate to your Safe Refuge Area Close (but DO NOT LOCK) all doors.
+Do not use the telephone, except to report life-threatening emergencies.
+Procedures e of Fire, contact Campus Safety at (714) 808-4911 Give your building, floor, room number and describe the situation Alert others in your area; activate pull station if one is available Stay calm Attempt to extinguish a small fire if you have been trained and safe to do so When a fire cannot be extinguished, call 911 and Campus Safety Alert others in your area to evacuate to your Safe Refuge Area Close (but DO NOT LOCK) all doors.
 Use the nearest stairwell or exit DO NOT USE THE ELEVATOR Stay low if smoke is present Report in to your Floor Marshal, Supervisor, or Instructor at the Safe Refuge Area.